joeyparrish/upfish/docs/config.md

 ## Overview

-An UpFish config file has two main sections, one for stereo (called `"stereo"`), and one for 5.1 surround sound (called `"surround"`).
+An UpFish JSON config file has a `"name"` field and two main sections, one for stereo (called `"stereo"`), and one for 5.1 surround sound (called `"surround"`).
 These are described in more detail below.

 Most settings are just changing the gain of various audio channels.
 All gain settings follow the same format, which is described below.
 Gain can be